domhnallohanlon/thunkable_book_1/aolim.md

 The most techincally demanding aspect of this entire project is handled by the Firebase component.
 Since being acquired by Google in 2015, Firebase has exploded in popularity.
 With nothing more than a Google account (GMail, G Suite etc.) you can create powerful, fast and reliable databases with just a few clicks.

 As with the TinyWebDB in our first app, we use tags to identify different collections of data.
 When our app loads we want to get all the data associated with that tag or, if it's the first time that the app have ever been used, use a fallback in case the tag is not there yet.
-As soon as firebase replies to the `Get Value` request the `FirebaseDB1.Got Value` is triggered.
+As soon as firebase replies to the <span class="block procedure">Get Value </span> request the <span class="block control">FirebaseDB1.Got Value</span> is triggered.
 Here we display the value in our label.

 <!-- update this to Screen2 -->
 ![starting off](img/firebase_initialize.png)

-An incredible thing happens with the `FirebaseDB1.Data Changed` event.
+An incredible thing happens with the <span class="block control">FirebaseDB1.Data Changed</span> event.
 If *anyone* uploads data to our firebase, then the data changed event is fired **for all users** of the app..."automagically!"
 This is basically a better version of our previous app, made possible thanks to improved technology.

 ![real time](img/firebase_data_changed.png)